 Taoiseach Leo Varadkar will debate the Future of Europe with MEPs in the European Parliament in Strasbourg on Wednesday 17 January 2018 from 9:30 am.
 This is the first in a series of debates with heads of government on the future of the EU initiated by European Parliament President Antonio Tajani.
 Follow the debate live at the link indicated.

 What will MEPs be working on in next week's plenary session in Strasbourg?
-Among the items on the agenda will be Statements on US President Trump's decision on COP21 Paris Agreement, 30 years of Erasmus, the issue of the gender pension gap, MEPs priorities on the next European Council, and much more.
+Among the items on the agenda will be a debate on the future of Europe with Taoiseach Varadkar, clean energy, combatting terrorist funding, and much more.

 On 23 June 2016, the people of the United Kingdom voted to leave the EU.
 The decision will take effect on 29 March 2019.
 The final agreement will require the approval of the European Parliament and MEPs will scrutinise the process carefully.
 Here we provide some links to help you understand what is going on and who is doing what.

 An online tool relaying live all items published by MEPs, political groups, the President and the institution on their communication channels: websites, blogs, Facebook, Twitter, YouTube...

 European Parliament Think Tank

 The Think Tank will systematically search Parliament studies, library briefings, impact assessment and European added value papers, STOA and economic dialogue documentation, surveys on public opinion and EU fact sheets and provide you with solid background information in a policy field.